How to support neurodiversity in your workplace

 More than 15% of the UK’s population are neurodivergent, but what is neurodiversity?Read more

 Trusts may wish to make leadership changes in response to Ofsted inspections, but is it fair to do so?

-A recent case assessed whether it was fair to dismiss a senior leader within a mutli-academy trust due to a poor Ofsted rating.
+The employment tribunal case of Mannix -v- Plymouth CAST assessed whether it was fair to dismiss a senior leader within a mutli-academy trust due to a poor Ofsted rating.
 This case demonstrates the importance of seeking robust legal advice and support before significant decisions about changes following an Ofsted inspection are reached.

 In summary, in certain circumstances, it may be in the best interests of a trust to dismiss senior personnel.
 However, ensuring that the correct procedures have been followed and the relevant evidence obtained before decisions are reached, protects the education provider from potential tribunal claims.

 Had Plymouth CAST carried out an investigation, they may well have been able to fairly dismiss Mr Mannix on capability grounds or for loss of trust and confidence.

 With extensive experience in supporting multi-academy trusts throughout internal dismissal procedures and investigations throughout the UK, we minimise your risks by providing robust advice that ensures your organisation is protected.
 For more information and support, contact us on 01332 226 149 or complete the form below.